Why Trump puts his faith in evangelicals

-(CNN)When President Donald Trump speaks to evangelicals, he often portrays himself as their patron, protecting their churches and ministries from secular elitists and big bad bureaucracies.
+(CNN)When President Donald Trump speaks to evangelicals, he often portrays himself as their patron, protecting churches and ministries from secular elitists and big bad bureaucracies.

 "As long as I'm President, no one is going to stop you from practicing your faith or from preaching what is in your heart," Trump told evangelicals at the Faith & Freedom Coalition last month in Washington.